isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>I) Registration and Pre-payment for On-Arrival COVID-19 PCR Test</b></i>

-All travellers, **except** those aged two and below in this calendar year (i.e. a child who turns 2 in this calendar year will be exempted), should <a href="https://safetravel.changiairport.com/#/" target="_blank"> register and pre-pay for their on-arrival COVID-19 PCR test here</a>.
+All travellers, except those aged two and below in this calendar year (i.e. a child who turns 2 in this calendar year), should <a href="https://safetravel.changiairport.com/#/" target="_blank">register and pre-pay for their on-arrival COVID-19 PCR test here</a>.
+The test costs $160 including GST.
 Failing which, travellers will pay for the test on the spot during arrival, and should expect additional delays in the administration of the test and departure from the checkpoint.

 &#9744;  <i><b>J) [Short term visitors only] Contact Tracing App/Token</b></i>